 No. The law does not require hair relaxers to be FDA approved before selling on the market.
 The FDA does, however, monitor consumer reports of adverse reactions.

 Why are hair relaxers still available if they cause uterine cancer?

 It’s unclear why the link between serious health conditions and relaxers isn’t enough to pull these products from the shelves.
 The most obvious reasons are company denials and a billion-dollar industry.
 Unfortunately, relaxers are heavily marketed to Black women—a group that has historically been medically underserved.

 Toxic ingredients have profound negative health effects on Black women

 Black women spend over $7.5 billion each year on beauty products every year, spending at least 80% more on cosmetics and twice as much on skincare as their non-Black counterparts.
 Despite this significant buying power, the needs and health of Black women have largely been ignored and underserved by the beauty industry.
-There are significant disparities when it comes to populations exposed to toxic chemicals in beauty products.
-For example, extremely toxic chemical straighteners have long been pushed on Black women to “relax” their hair.
+There are significant disparities in populations exposed to toxic chemicals in beauty products.
+For example, extremely toxic chemical straightener companies have long pushed Black girls and women to “relax” their hair.
 While an increasing number of Black women are embracing naturally textured hair, many still rely on relaxers to achieve Eurocentric beauty standards in the workplace or to ease hair maintenance.

 Chemical straighteners aren’t the only threat to the health and safety of Black women and children, many natural hair products contain various toxic ingredients.
 These products include the following: